Martini-Force-Field-Initiative/MartiniGlass/docs/source/tutorials/elastic_networks.rst

 .. code-block::

-    $ vmd frame.gro -e vis.vmd
+    $ vmd frame.gro trajectory.xtc -e vis.vmd

-This command will load the given structure file twice, and apply the two visualisation topologies (``vis.top`` and ``en.top`` respectively) to the two systems in VMD.
+This command will load the given structure and trajectory files twice, and apply the two visualisation topologies (``vis.top`` and ``en.top`` respectively) to the two systems in VMD.
+If the trajectory file is provided, the elastic bonds will be shown dynamically, changing in length as they do throughout the simulation.